fionacyu/qmpbsa_benchmark/README.md

 ```
 - Dimer output energies are provided under `mbe2` and trimer output energies are provided under `mbe3`.

+- All energies listed in the output .json files are in Hartrees.

 ## Poisson Boltzmann Surface Area Calculations
 Output solvation energy files are arranged in the following layout